• Skip to primary navigation

 How to Make Paska Easter Bread

-This recipe is easy to make, but can be time consuming.
-It takes about 3 hours to make, including waiting time sweet bread dough to rise.
-The sweet dough is super sticky, and I try not to handle it too much with my hands.
+This recipe isn't difficult but can be time consuming.
+It takes about 3 hours to make, including waiting time for the sweet bread dough to rise.
+The dough is super sticky, and I try not to handle it too much with my hands.
 I use a KitchenAid Mixmaster to mix the eggs, and then switch to the dough hook to complete the kneading.

 1. Activate the Yeast - with lukewarm milk, sugar and a bit of flour